Cray-HPE/docs-csm/troubleshooting/known_issues/mellanox_lacp_individual.md

-# Mellanox lacp-individual limitations
+# Mellanox `lacp-individual` Limitations

 ## Description

-In some failover/maintenance scenarios admins may want to shutdown one port of the bond on an NCN.
-Due to the way Mellanox handles `lacp-individual` mode the ports need to be shutdown from the switch instead of the NCN.
+In some failover/maintenance scenarios, administrators may want to shut down one port of the bond on an NCN.
+Because of the way Mellanox handles `lacp-individual` mode, the ports need to be shut down from the switch instead of the NCN.

 ## Fix